Full-Thrust/Morena-Shipyards/home/facebook.md

   - homesection
   - facebook
 ---
-There are several facebook groups you can join if you use facebook, these are in most active order:
+There are several **FASA* facebook groups you can join if you use facebook.
+These groups have large files collections of material that you can only access if you join.
+These are in most active order:

 ### FASA RPG